ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 [Products](../products.md "Jump to the Products documentation page") section for details on submitting jobs for each product type.

-As with the standard HyP3 deployment, you can check how many credits are remaining for your username in the paid deployment to determine how many jobs you will be able to submit.
+As with the standard HyP3 deployment, you can check how many credits are remaining for your username in HyP3 Plus to determine how many jobs you will be able to submit.

 - In Vertex, your On Demand queue in Vertex will display the number of credits you have available for use.
 - Use the [Get /user](https://hyp3-enterprise.asf.alaska.edu/ui/#/default/get_user "https://hyp3-enterprise.asf.alaska.edu/ui/#/default/get_user") call in the HyP3 API to check your balance of credits.